Hoy (Lake Constance)

 Hoy is an uninhabited island in Lake Constance in Germany.
 It lies 400 metres east of the island of Lindau in the Bay of Reutin and 100 metres south of the lakeshore near the mouth of the Oberreitnauer Ach (Lindauer Ach).
+With an area of 53 square metres it is the smallest island in Lake Constance.

 Geography

 Description

 The island is roughly rectangular in shape, with a length of nine metres and a width of five to six metres.
+The shore of the island is enclosed by a wall, the top of which is 2 metres above the surface of the lake.
+The soil is very sandy.
 It covers an area of 53 m².
 The island of Hoy is part of the quarter and Gemarkung of Reutin in the borough of Lindau, which, until 1922, was an independent municipality.
-A willow tree dominates the tiny island, its crown covering most of the surface area.
-The shore of the island is enclosed by a wall, the top of which is 2 metres above the surface of the lake.
+A weeping willow tree dominated the tiny island, its crown covering most of the surface area; however, in 2019, a storm broke the main trunk.
+In 2022, the town planted a new willow on the island as the old one was deemed to be at the end of its life.